SAP-samples/teched2025-IN260/exercises/Exercise_05.md

 ![IN260 Figure 05.12](assets/IN260_05.12.png)

+## Step 13 - Step 17 is optional!
+You may follow with Step 18 directly! ##

 ## Step 13 - Map Repeating Line Items
 It makes no difference; code values can also be the same by following the same steps with repeatable groups, such as from ***E1EDP01 (Line Items)*** to ***SG26 (individual ordered items)***.
 - (a) Select mapping element